xaddwell/UDUP/README.md

-# UAUP
+# UDUP
-UAUP: Protect Your Text Copyright From Optical Character Recognition with Universal Adversarial Underpainting Patch
+UDUP: Protect Your Text Copyright From Optical Character Recognition with Universal Defensive Underpainting Patch